nasa/astrobee_gds/docs/plan_editor_tab.md

   * Moving a Station via the Coordinate Based tab can be undone.

 ## Manage Bookmarks ##

-* Under View menu, select Open Bookmark Manager
+* Under View menu, select Open Bookmark Manager.
+This opens `gov.nasa.arc.verve.freeflyer.workbench.dialog.BookmarkManagerDialog.java`
 * To delete a bookmark:
    * Select the bookmark from the drop-down labeled Delete Bookmark
    * Click Delete.